Hareg2024/Financial-Data-Analysis-/README.md

 This repository focus on a Bank data analysis.
 It contains problem statements and a complete SQL solution and Power BI dashboard.

 ## Problem statment 1
- 1. Total loan application: total application received in a soecifie period, monitor Month to date (MTD) loan applications and track changes Month over Month (MoM)
+ 1. Total loan application: total application received in a specifie period, monitor Month to date (MTD) loan applications and track changes Month over Month (MoM)
  2. Total Funded amount: Understanding the total amount of funds disbursed as loan, keep track of the MTD total funded amount and analyse the  MoM changes.
  3. Total amount recieved: track the amount recieved from borrowers to asses the bank cash flow and loan payments.
 Analyse the MTD total amount received and observe the MoM changes.
  4. Average interest rate: calculate interest rates across all loans, MTD and monitor the MoM changes